FOR IMMEDIATE RELEASE

-NEWARK, NJ: This year marks GlassRoots 18th year serving the greater Newark community and the organization is making an unprecedented push as it plans its future in a new location and continues to meet community needs through its unique offerings.
+NEWARK, NJ, July 3, 2019: This year marks GlassRoots 18th year serving the greater Newark community and the organization is making an unprecedented push to plan its future and meet community needs by honing and expanding its offerings.
 On June 19, 2019, GlassRoots Board unanimously voted to elect Roger C. Tucker III as its President for the 2019-20 year to help guide the Glass Arts Non-Profit’s mission to "ignite and build the creative and economic vitality of greater Newark, with a focus on under-served youth and young adults, through the transformative power of the glass art experience."

 Immediate past president Sheila Kenny will remain on GlassRoots’ executive board, provide a seamless leadership transition.